axesup/combate/Dev-Setup:-Linux.md

 Thank you to Steve Malmskog for writing this great guide on getting the development environment running on Ubuntu 12.04 LTS (and later)!

-* This new installation steps prepared by blianwmaster!(Experimental environment for Ubuntu 14.04.3 LTS Desktop)
+* This new installation steps prepared by blianwmaster!(Experimental environment for Ubuntu 12.04.5 LTS Server)
 * Choose English language installed
 * Do not use root login, the following steps didn't use the root login, so before the command to add sudo
 * My test website http://www.icodegame.com:3000